 Minties, Fantales, Roll Ups, Licorice, Fudge and chewing gum are bad for your braces, aside from being very sugary, they are sticky and chewy enough to pull your orthodontic appliance away from your teeth.
 This will require an appointment to repair the appliance and slow down your treatment.
 It is best to avoid these and similar lollies altogether.

-Don’t worry, there are lots of food you can eat while you have braces, we suggest, soft cheeses, custard, milk based drinks, soft tortillas, pancakes, muffins without nuts, soft brad, pasta, soft cooked rice, soft cooked chicken, mince, cold meats, tuna, salmon, fish, mashed potatoes, steamed vegetables, beans, bananas, poached fruits, ice cream without nuts, milkshakes, jelly just to give you some examples.
+Don’t worry, there are lots of food you can eat while you have braces, we suggest, soft cheeses, custard, milk based drinks, soft tortillas, pancakes, muffins without nuts, soft bread, pasta, soft cooked rice, soft cooked chicken, mince, cold meats, tuna, salmon, fish, mashed potatoes, steamed vegetables, beans, bananas, poached fruits, ice cream without nuts, milkshakes, jelly just to give you some examples.